-Powders are complex materials and should be handled with care.
+Powdered metals are complex materials and should be handled with care and should include adequate powdered metal storage.
 Some powders may be flammable and combustible, while others, relatively harmless.
 So, what makes one metal powder more dangerous than another?

 Our team helps break down what powdered metals are, how they’re dangerous, and why our buildings are a perfect solution.

 Powdered metals are metals that have been milled or manufactured as fine particles for further processing.
 Powder metallurgy, which forms the basis for our current powdered metal processes has been around since the 1940s and consists of three basic phases:

 Powders from the following alloyed metals are some of the most common types of powdered metals used in manufacturing: aluminum, iron, copper, magnesium, cobalt, nickel and stainless steel.
 Though, most industrial parts are made up of a base that is mostly iron and steel, other alloyed metals can be added to improve function, reduce weight, and create a custom surface finish.